marioalmonte/accessitrans-aria/readme.txt

 = 0.0.0 =
 * Plugin renamed from "Elementor ARIA Translator for WPML" to "AccessiTrans - ARIA Translator for WPML & Elementor"
 * Updated plugin slug and internal references
-* IMPORTANT: Maintained compatibility with existing translations by preserving the "Elementor ARIA Attributes" context in WPML

 = 2.0.2 =
 * Added internationalization support